QMSTR/web/content/blog/qmstr-milestone-2-report.md

 master Log output and copying the output data to the client side.
-In the process, the ports and container names have been abstracted so that multiple masters running on the same host do not interfere with eah other.
-All tools now use a consistent pflag-based command line interface.
+In the process, the ports and container names have been abstracted so that multiple masters running on the same host do not interfere with each other.
+All tools now use consistent POSIX/GNU-style command line flags.
 Client tools can use a subscription mechanism to listen to master events.